 Barcelona or Valencia – Which is better?

 Valencia is the right destination for those who prefer it a little quieter and less touristy.
-The city is also more suitable than Barcelona for a weekend trip or a short stay because you can discover the essential sights already in three days.
+The city is also more suitable than Barcelona for a weekend trip or a short stay, because you can see the city’s essential sights in as little as three days.

 Valencia is also a bit cheaper than Barcelona, provided you can find a good flight (the choice of flights to Barcelona from international destinations is definitely more extensive).

 Barcelona is a good choice if you want to see a lot and don’t mind other tourists.
 There is so much to see in Barcelona.
-Also, in Barcelona, you can socialize better and meet new international people.
+It’s also where you’ll find it easier to socialize and meet new people from all over the world.

 Vicki’s personal opinion (emphasis is on “personal“): Sightseeing in Valencia is more relaxed than in Barcelona.
 The city is greener, and there are far fewer tourists around.
 I would also probably choose Valencia for a beach vacation, as the beaches are cleaner and less crowded than ours in Barcelona.